SamCadman/SamCadman.github.io/README.md

 ![9578475338050616](https://user-images.githubusercontent.com/82337435/114318869-edeac200-9adc-11eb-9e6e-05521c5481ce.jpg)

-## All about the Argentavis’ habitat.
+## All about the Argentavis’ habitat

 The argentavis resided in the Skies of South America.
 To be more exact they were thought to have lived in Argentina.
 When the argentavis wasn’t flying through the skies it would be scavenging the rain forest and mountainous terrain.